-General Information: Visit the Mass.gov resources page for the latest information on the COVID-19 outbreak.
+Visit the Mass.gov resources page for information on COVID-19.

-- The Massachusetts Executive Office of Labor and Workforce Development and the Department of Unemployment Assistance are coordinating with the U.S. Department of Labor to assist workers and employers that are impacted by COVID-19.
-The latest information, including frequently asked questions, can be found on the Mass.gov resource page
+The Massachusetts Executive Office of Labor and Workforce Development and the Department of Unemployment Assistance are coordinating with the U.S. Department of Labor to assist workers and employers that are impacted by COVID-19.
+The latest information, including frequently asked questions, can be found on the Mass.gov resources

 Adapting Manufacturing during COVID-19: A Massachusetts Emergency Response team was established to help manufacturers pivot to produce materials needed to respond to the COVID-19 pandemic.